THE PHILIPPINES: AT A GLANCE

 - Ranaw Disaster Response and Rehabilitation Assistance Center Inc.

-- Single Drop Consultancy Services, Inc.
+- A Single Drop for Safe Water Inc.

 - Antique Development Foundation, Inc.